gammapy/gammapy-recipes/docs/index.rst

 -------

-Gammapy is a community-developed, open-source Python package for gamma-ray astronomy.
-It is a prototype for the `CTA Cherenkov Telescope Array <https://www.cta-observatory.org>`_ science tools.
+Gammapy is a community-developed, open-source Python package for gamma-ray astronomy and core library for the `CTA Cherenkov Telescope Array <https://www.cta-observatory.org>`_ science tools.

 You may find more information in the following links: